sourcegraph/about/docs/privacy.md

 title: Sourcegraph Privacy Policy
 ---

-Last modified: February 21, 2020
+Last modified: January 15, 2021

 Sourcegraph, Inc. (**"Sourcegraph," "we," "our,"** or **"us"**) understands that privacy is important to our online visitors to our Sourcegraph.com website and users of our online services (collectively, for the purposes of this Privacy Policy, our **"Website"**), as well as users of our private or self-hosted Sourcegraph instances (collectively with our Website, our **"Service"** or **"Services"**).
 This Privacy Policy explains how we collect, use, share and protect your personal information that we collect through our Service.
 By using our Service, you agree to the terms of this Privacy Policy and our <a href="/terms">Terms of Service</a>.